rochars/minibuffer/docs/README.md

 ```

 ## Distribution
-This library is a ES module also distributed as a CommonJS module, UMD module and a compiled script for browsers.
+This library is a ES module also distributed as a CommonJS module and a compiled script for browsers.
 It works out of the box in Node when installed with ```npm install minibuffer```.
 It includes a [TypeScript](https://www.typescriptlang.org/) definition file.

 If you use the [Closure Compiler](https://github.com/google/closure-compiler), this package includes a externs file: **./externs/minibuffer.js**.

 ### If you are using this lib in a browser:

-You may load both **./dist/minibuffer.umd.js** and **./dist/minibuffer.min.js** in the browser with ```<script>``` tags.
-Ideally you should use **minibuffer.min.js**.
-You can load it via the https://unpkg.com and https://www.jsdelivr.com/ CDNs:
+You can **./dist/minibuffer.min.js** in the browser with ```<script>``` tags.
+You may load it via the https://unpkg.com and https://www.jsdelivr.com/ CDNs:

 [unpkg](https://unpkg.com/minibuffer):
 ```html